Installation and configuration of Parallels Remote Application Server Reporting Service

 6. Launch Parallels Remote Application Server Console and navigate to Administration > Reporting:

-- Specify the Port that will be used by Parallels Remote Application Server Components to connect to Parallels RAS Reporting Service
+- Specify the server with RAS Rerpoting installed and port that will be used by Parallels RAS Components to connect to Parallels RAS Reporting Service;

 - When succeeded click OK and click on Apply in the bottom-right corner to save the configuration changes.